lucid-wei/g-cubed_teaching_model/docs/3model_definitions.md

 ---
 # [Model definitions](../model_2R_164/sym/model_2R_164.html)

+Two components are needed to run the model, simply put, input data (of various kinds) and the algorithm.
+Input and output data vary depending on the model version, this repository stores those for the teaching version of the model, model 2R164.
+The algorithm or computing logic is packaged into a python package which can be installed into one's local machine.

 The model definitions for this particular model version can be found in [this link or the one above](../model_2R_164/sym/model_2R_164.html), which includes definitions of sets, variables, parameters and equations.

 This file will be referenced a lot when you design your own simulations.
 But before reading the model definitions, a few conventions should be kept in mind to understand that file:

 # Country and sector codes